andrewbranch/blog/posts/2019-07-14_Writing_Type_Safe_Polymorphic_React_Components_(Without_Crashing_TypeScript).md

 />
 ```

-We completely defused the type bomb by getting rid of the 173-constituent union `keyof JSX.IntrinsicElements` while simultaneously allowing even more flexibility, _and_ we get perfect type safety.
+We completely defused the type bomb by getting rid of the 173-constituent union `keyof JSX.IntrinsicElements` while simultaneously allowing even more flexibility, _and_ it’s perfectly type-safe.
 Mission accomplished. 🎉

 ## The overwritten prop caveat
 There’s a small cost to an API design like this.
 It’s fairly easy to make a mistake like this: